Yamini-Ranganathan/Cervical-Cancer-Predication/README.md

 **BEST MODEL**:
 Custom Ensemble Model: Super learner Ensemble method (Base learners:Decision Tree & Bagging & XGBoost as meta learner) without PCA & SMOTE with 97% accuracy and AUC-ROC -score of 0.93.

+**Recommendation to improve the model**
+Use Weighted XGBoost for Class Imbalance by tuning scale_pos_weight hyperparameter